How to become a Teaching Assistant

 Some TA’s may be employed to help support the learning of a specific individual and solely work with that one pupil or support a class teacher with delivering lessons and learning activities.

-Your role may include:
+Your role as a TA may include:

 - Listening to children read and recording their progress